SiaFoundation/siad/doc/api/Wallet.md

 #### /wallet/watch [POST]

-Function: Start tracking a set of addresses.
+start tracking a set of addresses.
 Outputs owned by the addresses will be reported in /wallet/unspent.

 ###### Request Body
 ```javascript